11 ways to get from Antigua to Lake Atitlan

 Getting from Antigua to Lake Atitlan on the Chicken bus

-If you’re on a tight budget or are looking for something cultural and adventurous to do, why not take a chicken bus to Lake Atitlán?
+If you’re on a tight budget or looking for a cultural and adventurous experience, consider taking a chicken bus to Lake Atitlán.
 “Chicken buses” are what expats call public buses in Guatemala and they are one of the things that Guatemala is known for.

 Some of them are converted school buses imported from the United States.
 Most are painted in exuberant colors, adorned with chrome and sport LED lights, sound systems, and sexy stickers.